rapid7/insightconnect-plugins/plugins/sonicwall/help.md

 # Version History

+* 1.3.5 - `Add Address Object to Group`: Fixed issue with payload syntax
 * 1.3.4 - Updated SDK to the latest version | Updated objects checking
 * 1.3.3 - Updated SDK to the latest version | Extended actions logging
 * 1.3.2 - Updated SDK to the latest version to address memory usage issue | Fixed connection test